Jos Exler, widow of Willem A. Donker behind his desk

-Rotterdan – On 7 June, writers Arnon Grunberg and Elisabeth Lockhorn will appear at De Unie/Club Uniek on Mauritsweg 34 for an evening hosted by Sibarani & Inge Janse.
-Grunberg will discuss his new essay Mogen we nog een beetje leven?, while Lockhorn presents new poems from her book troostboek.
-Also joining the programme is Sietse Leeflang the publisher of the Rotterdam publishing house Uitgeverij Ad.
+Rotterdan – Rotterdam – On 7 June, writers Arnon Grunberg and Elisabeth Lockhorn will appear at De Unie/Club Uniek on Mauritsweg 34 for a De Kronieken literary event hosted by Hans Sibarani & Inge Janse.
+They will speak with Grunberg about his new essay Mogen we nog een beetje leven?, while Lockhorn presents new poems from her book troostboek.
+Also joining is Sietse Leeflang, publisher at the Rotterdam publishing house Uitgeverij Ad.
 Donker.

 A 88‑Year‑Old Publishing House Loses Its Home